ptran32/beautiful-jekyll/_posts/2020-08-14-control-your-kubernetes-deployment-with-argo-rollouts.md

     app: my-app
 ```

-I can now apply the manifest, and it should create the rollout object and the service as well.
-When you apply the manifest for the first time, the rollout will create all the replicas defined in the yaml file.
+When you apply the manifest for the first time, the rollout will be created and **ALL** replicas as well.

 ```
 kubectl apply -f rollout.yml